itcssec/ProActiveSecuritySuite/README.md

             <li>Navigate to <em>Settings &gt; ProActive Security Suite</em>.</li>
             <li>Enter your Cloudflare credentials securely.</li>
             <li>Adjust settings like Blocked Hits Threshold, Block Scope, and Block Mode.</li>
+            <li>Enable <em>Custom WAF Rule</em> and provide a rule name to let the plugin create and maintain a Cloudflare custom list and corresponding WAF rule.
+You can view, add, or remove IPs from the list within the plugin.</li>
         </ul>
     </li>
 </ol>